 Attending day care: Your baby can attend day care after having the vaccine.
 Caregivers also need to use standard hygiene measures and wash and dry their hands well after changing nappies.

 Swimming: Your baby can go swimming after they have had the vaccine.

 Like all medicines, rotavirus vaccine can cause side effects, although not everyone gets them.
 Common side effects include restlessness and irritability.
 Some babies may have mild diarrhoea (runny poos), vomiting or tummy pain.
 This is temporary and usually settles after a few days.
 Wash your hands well after changing nappies.

 Rotavirus vaccine may rarely cause a bowel blockage called intussusception.
 This occurs naturally in some babies each year, with no known cause.
 Intussusception is rare and can be treated in hospital.
 Signs include severe crying, tummy pain (pulling up their knees) and pink- or red-coloured jelly-like poos.

 If your baby has these symptoms, contact your doctor immediately.
 The increased risk, if any, is very small compared to the risks of rotavirus infection and is most likely to occur within the first week after the first dose, but may be seen up to 3 weeks after vaccination.

-Intussusception, although rare, generally occurs in older infants, therefore, it's very important to give the vaccine at the correct ages of 6 weeks and 3 months, before they reach the high risk period.
+Intussusception, although rare, generally occurs in older infants.
+Therefore, it's very important to give the vaccine at the correct ages of 6 weeks and 3 months, before they reach the high risk period.
 If your child has a history of intussusception or severe stomach (tummy) problems, let your doctor know before giving the rotavirus vaccine.
-Read more about rotavirus, the rotavirus vaccine and intussusception.

 The following links have more information on rotavirus vaccine.